A Common Place

 “Painting is poetry that is seen rather than felt, and poetry is painting that is felt rather than seen.”

-These words by Leonardo da Vinci were the inspiration between 26 Prints – a collaboration between writers’ collective 26 and Eames Fine Art.
+These words by Leonardo da Vinci were the inspiration between 26 Prints – a collaboration between writers’ collective 26 Characters and Eames Fine Art.
 Alongside other talented writers, Rebecca Dowman crafted a poem about a piece of artwork that she was paired with.
 The written works, along with the prints that inspired them, formed an exhibition at Eames Fine Art’s London gallery.

 26 Pairs of Eyes